kescardoso/yinnsound/README.md

 ## Technologies Used

-- [Bootstrap](https://getbootstrap.com/) - This project uses the **Bootstrap** Framework to facilitate a responsive mobile-first design and UX experience.
+- [Bootstrap](https://getbootstrap.com/) - This project uses the **Bootstrap** Framework to facilitate a responsive mobile-first design and user experience.

 - [Cloud9](https://c9.io) - This project uses **Cloud9** as a development and testing environment.